MariaDB vs MySQL – Difference Between Them

 Disadvantages of MySQL

-- Oracle owns it, so it has lots of restrictions.
+- Oracle owns it, so there are lots of restrictions.

 - MYSQL is not ideally suitable for large-sized data.